 Sierra Nevada Yellow-legged Frog.
-VESs will be conducted following standard protocols for Sierra Nevada yellow-legged frogs outlined in CDFW (2022) and using techniques described in Brown and Olsen (2013), Brown et al. (2014), and Brown et al. (2019).
-Three surveys will be conducted in one year between early spring and early fall (an early-, mid-, and late-season survey) to target and document all life stages of the species and to document presence of the species in and near Project-affected reservoirs and reaches.
-Ideally, at least one survey will be conducted during a water year where snowpack is at least 80 percent greater than normal, consistent with the Forest Service and USFWS’s guidelines for determining habitat occupancy (Forest Service and USFWS 2014, 2017).
+VESs will be conducted following survey methods and recommendations for Sierra Nevada yellow-legged frogs outlined in CDFW (2022) and using techniques described in Brown and Olsen (2013), Brown et al. (2014), and Brown et al. (2019).
+Three surveys will be conducted in one calendar year between early spring and early fall (an early-, mid-, and late-season survey) to target and document all life stages of the species and to document presence of the species in and near Project-affected reservoirs and reaches.

 Northwestern Pond Turtle.
-Methods of surveying for this species in lentic and lotic habitats will generally follow standard visual survey protocols (i.e., pedestrian surveys) for pond turtles outlined in USGS (2006) and Bury et al. (2012).
-Surveys will be conducted concurrently with surveys for Sierra Nevada yellow-legged frogs (where species’ range overlaps) and foothill yellow-legged frogs at sites with suitable aquatic habitat.
+Methods of surveying for this species in lentic and lotic habitats will follow visual survey methods (i.e., pedestrian surveys) and recommendations for pond turtles outlined in USGS (2006) and Bury et al. (2012).
+Three surveys will be conducted concurrently with surveys for Sierra Nevada yellow-legged frog (where species’ range overlaps), California red-legged frog, and/or foothill yellow-legged frog at sites with suitable aquatic habitat.

 Analysis